advancedroboticsaws/angel/README.md

 		If you get any error when uploading,
 		* Please look into the errors carefully.
 		* Please check the port you choose.
-		* Please make sure you have put all the libraries into the folder.
-			If you get the message about library conflict, please find out those files and delete the old one.

 	7. Go though the steps above again **for the other wheel**.